Murdered on May 6: who was Pim Fortuyn, and does he still have an impact?

 If you can spare half an hour of time, you might want to watch the following video (in Dutch).
 It’s an interview of Pim Fortuyn, made by Theo van Gogh, who was himself murdered for his ideas two years later.

-Research by EenVandaag Opinion Panel, in 2022, showed that 24% of Dutch voters said they would vote for him in the elections had he still been alive.
+Research by the EenVandaag Opinion Panel in 2022 showed that 24% of Dutch voters said they would have voted for him in the elections had he still been alive.

-And, while 72% of the population found Fortuyn’s ideas important to Dutch culture, 45% of them also admitted that he had contributed to a division in society.
+While 72% of the population found Fortuyn’s ideas important to Dutch culture, 45% also admitted that he had contributed to a division in society.

 Have you heard the story of Pim Fortuyn before?
 Tell us in the comments below!